-Anyone who has a small garden realizes their small garden space can be both a blessing and a curse.
+Anyone who has a small garden realizes that their lack of garden space can be both a blessing and a curse.
 Cursed because you just will not have all the room to plant every garden bloom and blossom you have ever admired.
 Blessed because, from a design perspective, a small space is easier to design, maintain and even harvest!
-But if you are looking at your small garden space and are confused as to where to start, here are some great design tips to help you create a special space just for you.
+But if you are looking at your garden space and are confused as to where to start, here are some great easy small garden design ideas and some great tips and tricks to help you create a special space just for you.

 Focus Your Attention

 When your space is small, don’t feel that you have to shove a plant into every last square inch of ground.
 Focus your attention in the space on a focal point, and create a design that simply points the way.
 Fill the empty space with hardscaping.
 Now you have a space to impress, with less work, money and time, but much more wow!
 This photo from Houzz is a perfect example of just that.